turtton/reflex-lesssync/README.md

-# Reflex synchronous deviation bug with google auth
+# ~~Reflex synchronous deviation bug with google auth~~

-Authentication using GoogleAuth and strange synchronization issues with background tasks
+~~Authentication using GoogleAuth and strange synchronization issues with background tasks~~

+RESOLVED.
+Using `async with self:` everywhere even if you just get any data from state.

 ## How to reproduce